emanueleusai/ML4SCI-1/NMRChallenge/README.md

 A constant external magnetic field in the z-direction did not affect the spins when they were pointing "up", but now that they lie in the x-y plane they begin to precess.

-Because each nuclear spin sits in a slightly different magnetic environment, each one has a slightly different response to the background z-direction magnetic field, causing some to precess in a clockwise direction and others in a counterclockwise direction.
+Because each nuclear spin sits in a slightly different magnetic environment, each one has a slightly different response to the background z-direction magnetic field, causing some to precess faster or slower than others.

-After a fixed amount of time, $t$ in the above animation, a second magnetic pulse is applied and rotates each spin 180 degrees in the x-y plane.
+After a fixed amount of time, t in the above animation, a second magnetic pulse is applied and rotates each spin 180 degrees in the x-y plane.
 After this, the spins continue to move as they did before, but because of the 180-degree pulse they are now effectively precessing  "backwards" compared to the original motion!
 So after an additional time t passes, the variations in precession time is canceled out, causing a refocusing of the spins.